NCAR/crayenv/README.md

 The `crayenv` is a collection of scripts to make Cray PE conntainer easily launchable on CISL computing resources.
-The container is launched using Charliecloud framework but singularity may be used with very little modifications.
+The container is launched using singularity container runtime.
 The exact commands to launch are wrapped in the script called `crayenv`,  when invoked, it gives a bash shell within the container.
 You may check running `module list` or `module available`.
 If you're not familiar with cray environment `ftn`, `cc` and `CC` are the Fortran (Cray), C (clang) and C++ (clang) compilers respectively, that links with mpi libraries if needed.

-If invoked within PBS job environment, for the first time it will create a small SLURM cluster (within container) involving the nodes in the PBS job and start the cluster.
+If invoked within PBS job environment, for the first time (in a batch job) it will create a small SLURM cluster (within container) involving the nodes in the PBS job and start the cluster.
 During subsequent invokation it will use the same SLURM cluster to launch